 Fiberglass windows are available in many of the same finishes as vinyl windows.
 However, many homeowners find that the wood grain textures these frames come in are more realistic than those found on vinyl windows.

-In addition, many fiberglass windows are sold with real wood interiors that can be refinished and painted multiple times over to match the inside of a home.
-The rigidity of the material also allows for thinner muntins and rails.
+Many fiberglass windows are sold with real wood interiors that can be refinished and painted multiple times over to match the inside of a home.
+The rigidity of the material also allows for thinner muntins (bars or dividers) and rails.
 This means the actual windowpanes will be larger, allowing for more in-home natural light.

 Installation: DIY and Professional

-Whether you opt for high-quality vinyl or fiberglass, your installation time per window — as well as installation method — will differ.
+Whether you choose high-quality vinyl or fiberglass, your installation time per window — as well as installation method — will differ.

 Generally speaking, vinyl windows are easier to install on your own.
 A typical double-hung vinyl replacement window will take between three and seven hours to install.
-When embarking on any home improvement task that requires precise measurement and leveling, we recommend handling this with a partner.
+When attempting any home improvement task that requires precise measurement and leveling, I recommend handling it with a partner.
 However, you should be able to tackle this job independently if needed.

 Durability and Strength of Each Window